OmerArzi/NewMoviesAPI/README.md

 ## Enter a formatted URL in the following way:
 First enter https://lsu71o4toc.execute-api.us-east-2.amazonaws.com/default/coming_soon?genres=
 **following by one of the following genres:**
 Action,       Horror,
 Adventure,    Music,
 Animation,    Musical,
 Biography,    Mystery,
 Comedy,       Romance,
-Crime, Sci Fi,
+Crime,        Sci-Fi,
 Documentary,  Short Film,
 Drama,        Sport,
 Family,       Fantasy,
-Thriller,War,
+Thriller,     War,
 History,      Western.

 **A GET request, For example:**
 If I want to recieve the closest 5 action movies to be on screen, I'll enter the following URL: